 Join us as we open up our textbooks and practice Japanese together in conversation based around traveling and vacationing in Japan.
 We have 2 in-person classes this term.
 Term runs for 8 weeks with 75-minute classes, from Tuesday April 22 to June 10.
 Ito-sensei is a well-qualified, experienced Japanese language instructor.

 Class TV1 is for absolute beginners (or those with a little self-study only).
 You have not had the opportunity to speak out loud or practice any study with others or a teacher.
 You don't recognize the hiragana or katakana alphabets.
 This class takes place Tuesdays in-person at our office in downtown Portland from 5:30-6:45pm.
-(4/8 update - only 4 spaces remain!)
+(SOLD OUT.
+2nd overflow class on Wednesdays from 5:30pm now open, only 4 spaces left)

 We will study Chapters 1 & 2 of the Genki 1 - 3rd edition textbook and workbook.